nrs-org/novelslop/content/vol_01/chap_07.typ

   // work on this lil bro
   "Well, it's just a hunch of mine, so maybe it's not true at all...
-But Narumi-san, you mentioned that you've collected some merchs and really liked to watch TV shows, so I thought..."
+But Narumi-san, you mentioned that you've collected some merchs and really liked to watch TV shows.
+And your sister seems to repost a lot of idoly stuff, so I thought..."

   _"Wait, I said all those things?"_